JacquesJooste/espocrm-ext-template/README.md

 cp config-default.json config.json
 ```

-When extension tools read config parameters, config-default is used as a fallback source.
+When extension tools read config parameters, `config-default.json` is used as the fallback source.
 You can override default parameters in the `config.json` file.

 Parameters: